zilishen/documentation/content/nms/adm/about/rbac-overview.md

 #### Case 2: Separate Prod role, Dev role with only read access to Prod

-**A customer has two environments Prod and Dev and wants separate roles which are allowed to edit objects in each of these environments.
+**A customer has two environments, Prod and Dev, and wants separate roles which are allowed to edit objects in each of these environments.
 In addition, the customer wants to allow the users that can edit objects in the Dev environment to see (but not edit) objects in the Prod environment.
 Can they do this?**

 This is currently not possible with the current RBAC implementation.
-Since giving edit access to the Dev environment objects would give at least UPDATE access to those features, the combination rules would give UPDATE access to those features within the Prod environment as well.
+Since giving edit access to the Dev environment objects would give at least UPDATE access to those features, the combination rules would also give UPDATE access to those features within the Prod environment.
 So, the customer would need to decide between allowing the user to edit objects in the Prod environment or not allowing the user to see objects in the Prod environment.

 {{<bootstrap-table "table table-striped table-bordered">}}